-- If you already have a Microsoft Office suite and installed it in your device, Skype for Business may be installed within.
-(However, Office for Mac does not contain Skype for Business.)
+If you already have a Microsoft Office suite, including Office installed with EES benefits, and installed it in your device, Skype for Business may be installed within.
 If Skype for Business is already included in the Office products installed in your device, you do not need to install it anymore.

 How to Use

 When you launch Skype for Business, first you will be requested to sign in.
 Sign in with your @u or @un address and the password which you set in the registration with Microsoft described above (note that the password is different from the password used for the unified authentication).

 Clicking on the downward triangle mark to the right of the gear icon will display options such as “Help”.
 Please refer “Skype for Business Help” for more detail on how to use.